Now that I've got a computer, what can I do?

 Look at pictures, scan pictures, import pictures, and create pictures

 Computers are capable of storing billions of pictures and can have access to almost any picture imaginable.
-You can also move your personal pictures onto your computer from your digital camera, scanners, or by using other computer peripherals.
+You can also move your pictures onto your computer from your digital camera, scanners, or using other computer peripherals.

 Watch videos, create movies, or watch TV